Company logo | Codica

 As soon as you come up with an idea of creating a SaaS product, you need to conduct market research.
 This way, you can test the feasibility of your venture.

 What is more important, you will get useful insights into your target audience.
 When you learn about your potential customers, you will know what solution to offer them.
-Also, you will find out what pricing strategy for SaaS you should choose.
+Also, you will find out what pricing strategy you should choose for SaaS.

 Decide what consumers you want to attract.
 Are you going to gain as many consumers as possible?
-Or will you focus on the biggest clients that will bring you more profit?
+Or will you focus on the most prominent clients that will profit you more?

 Step 2.
 Define the value for the customer